Post Mortem - Trailer

 Pablo Larraín • 2010 • Chile • A civil servant unravels as Pinochet's Chile heads toward bloodshed

 Chile, 1973.
 Mario is a civil servant at the state morgue, where he transcribes notes dictated by the coroner.
 A tryst with his neighbor draws him into a conflict—Nancy's activist friends are being ferreted out by the authorities, while Mario's morgue is piling up with left-wing dissidents.

-Marbled in black humor and with sustained attention to the subtle forms of violence—psychological, political, corporeal—of a military coup that remains largely offscreen, Post Mortem allegorizes through one man's eyes a nation's path from complacency, to complicity, to ruin.
-Pablo Larraín's third feature premiered at Venice, Rotterdam, San Sebastián, and Cartagena, where it won Best Film.
+Marbled in black humor and with sustained attention to the subtle forms of violence—psychological, political, corporeal—of a military coup that remains largely offscreen, Post Mortem allegorizes a nation's path from complacency, to complicity, to ruin.
+Pablo Larraín's third feature premiered at Venice, San Sebastián, and Cartagena, where it won Best Film.

 Essay: A Cinema of Slow Violence